filecoin-project/filecoin-docs/docs/about-filecoin/ipfs-and-filecoin.md

 Filecoin and IPFS are complementary systems for storing and sharing data in the distributed web.
 Both systems are free, open-source, and share several building blocks, including data representation formats and certain network communication protocols.
 However, the Filecoin and the IPFS networks are otherwise fully independent.
 Software that interacts with IPFS does not require Filecoin, and vice-versa, although some solutions may use both.

-This page aims to explain the relationship between the IPFS and Filecoin and assist users in deciding which option, or combination of options, is best suited for their use-case.
+This page aims to explain the relationship between the IPFS and Filecoin projects and help users decide which option is best suited for their use-case.

 ## Data storage incentives

 [IPFS](https://ipfs.io) allows users to store and transfer verifiable, content-addressed data in a peer-to-peer network.
-IPFS users persist the data they want **on their own IPFS nodes**.
-This is referred as [pinning](https://docs.ipfs.io/concepts/persistence).
-Sometimes the data may be pinned using a third-party pinning service, or through groups of individual IPFS users.
-The data exists in the network as long as one user is storing it and able to provide it to others when they request it.
+IPFS users persist the data they want on their own IPFS nodes, referred to as [pinning](https://docs.ipfs.io/concepts/persistence).
+Sometimes the data may be pinned using a third-party pinning service or through groups of individual IPFS users.
+The data exists in the network as long as one user is storing it and can provide it to others when requested.

-However, IPFS does not include a built-in mechanism to incentivize the storage of data for _other_ people.
-This is the challenge Filecoin hopes to solve: the Filecoin network creates a distributed storage market place for long-term storage where nodes with large storage capacity can rent it to users with data-storage needs, and get paid for it.
+IPFS does not include a built-in mechanism to incentivize the storage of data for _other_ people.
+This is the challenge Filecoin hopes to solve.
+The Filecoin network creates a distributed storage marketplace for long-term storage.
+Nodes with a large storage capacity can rent storage to users with and get paid for it.

-The cryptographic guarantees ensuring that data is safely stored by the Filecoin network make the storage and retrieval of data a computationally and time-expensive operation.
-For this reason, Filecoin enables an additional retrieval market where dedicated nodes can help quickly delivering content from the network for a payment.
+Data stored on the Filecoin network is _cryptographically guaranteed_ so that the user can ensure that their data is retrievable.
+While this guarantee helps secure data on the network, data retrieval is a computationally and time-expensive operation.
+For this reason, Filecoin enables an additional retrieval market where dedicated nodes can help quickly deliver content from the network.
 This delivery mechanism may make use of IPFS.

-In that sense, Filecoin can be seen as a "cold" storage layer, perfect to safely store large batches of data, while IPFS would be the "hot" storage layer, designed for the quick retrieval and distribution of content.
+Filecoin can be seen as a _cold_ storage layer, perfect to safely store large batches of data.
+IPFS would be the _hot_ storage layer, designed for the quick retrieval and distribution of content.

 ## Which should I use?